GerardWorks/GAProject1TicTacToe/readme.md

 - learn how to generate data-values like an array row and column values to the DOM.
 - Naming functions and variables make it much easier to understand what the code is doing.
 - Clearing floats by adding in an empty div with css settings to clear : both.
+- I have learnt I could have built my code using binary code methods.

 ---